-Director Occupation: Software & Energy professional.
-Board member since 2010.
+Director Occupation: Executive - Software Company Board member since 2010.

-Why I chose to become a Community Bank[®] company Director: I figured that if enjoyed living within my local community, I should contribute something to it.
-I was attracted by the innovative business model, the opportunity to make life a bit more difficult for the Big 4 banks, all while delivering benefits to the community.
-Experience I bring to this role: As co-founder and managing director of a software business I have deep practical knowledge of financial management, HR and risk management.
-With over 10 years experience in management consulting and business start-ups in Australia and Europe, I bring experience in the areas of business planning project management and sustainability to the Community Bank[®] branch.
-My previous career as a strategy consultant has helped me understand the nuanced trade-offs between short-term operational challenges and longer term business aspirations.
-I hold a Bachelor degree from University of Melbourne.
-My general philosophy: I try to focus on things I'm passionate about, but remain curious about the things I know little about.
+I figured that if I enjoyed living within my local community, I should contribute something to it.
+I was attracted by the innovative business model underpinned by local social purpose.

+Yann is a Northcote resident and runs a software company.
+With over fifteen years in management consulting and business start-ups in Australia and Europe, Yann brings his experience in the areas of business planning, project management and sustainability to the Community Bank[®] branch.
+Yann holds a bachelors degree from University of Melbourne.

+I try to focus on things I'm passionate about, but remain curious about the things I know little about.

-Member: Chair of Community Engagement Committee Interests in shares: Nil
+Member: Chair of Community Engagement Committee